whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 * **A.** Updated the WOF neighbourhood feature's geometry with a new administrative geometry and imported new source attributes.
 * **B.** Minted a new Brooklyn Integer for new administrative neighbourhood shapes that are new to Who's on First.
 * **C.** "Downgraded" the neighbourhood feature to a microhood.
-This required minting a new Brooklyn Integer for our microhood record, updating the `edtf:cessation`, `mz:is_current`, `mz:min_zoom`, `mz:max_zoom`, `lbl:latitude`, `lbl:longitude` attribute fields accordingly, and superseding our old neighbourhood record to our new microhood record.
+This required minting a new Brooklyn Integer for our microhood record, updating the `edtf:deprecated`, `mz:is_current`, `mz:min_zoom`, `mz:max_zoom`, `lbl:latitude`, `lbl:longitude` attribute fields accordingly, and superseding our old neighbourhood record to our new microhood record.
 * **D.** "Upgraded" the neighbourhood feature to a microhood.
-This required minting a new Brooklyn Integer for our microhood record, updating the `edtf:cessation`, `mz:is_current`, `mz:min_zoom`, `mz:max_zoom`, `lbl:latitude`, `lbl:longitude` attribute fields accordingly, and superseding our old neighbourhood record to our new macrohood record.
+This required minting a new Brooklyn Integer for our microhood record, updating the `edtf:deprecated`, `mz:is_current`, `mz:min_zoom`, `mz:max_zoom`, `lbl:latitude`, `lbl:longitude` attribute fields accordingly, and superseding our old neighbourhood record to our new macrohood record.
 * **E.** Deprecated our neighbourhood record, as it was never valid to begin with.

 Now, we should have a collection of .geojson files that we have use to create a pull request (if this step is too difficult or not possible for some reason, [email us](mailto:stephen.epps@mapzen.com), as we may be able to import your .geojson files independently of a pull request).
 While you may have updated several other attribute fields(`lbl` fields, `zoom` fields, etc.), the following required attributes should _always_ be in your .geojson files: